fatemazohor/Merchandise-Management-System-ERP-/README.md

 The company also buys raw materials based on how much it requires for production.
 For a comprehensive picture of the business process, the order, sales, and revenue are displayed on the dashboard together with the order, buy, and stock tables.
 -----------------   ---------------------------------------------
-There are 1 users in the system
+###There are 1 users in the system

-Administrator and
+-Administrator and

-The Role of Administrator is
+###The Role of Administrator is
-Create new Style, TechPack, BOM.
+1.Create new Style, TechPack, BOM.
-View all the Style, TechPack, BOM.
+2.View all the Style, TechPack, BOM.
-Create new Vendor.
+3.Create new Vendor.
-View all the vendors.
+4.View all the vendors.
-Create new Buyers.
+5.Create new Buyers.
-View All the Buyers.
+6.View All the Buyers.
-View All the Orders.
+7.View All the Orders.

-Technologies used:-
+###Technologies used:-
-Front-End Development:
+-Front-End Development:
-Html
+-Html
-Css
+-Css
-Javascript
+-Javascript
-BootStrap
+-BootStrap
-Back-End Development
+###Back-End Development
-Spring Boot
+-Spring Boot
-JDBC
+-JDBC
-Servlet
+-Servlet
-JSP
+-JSP
-MySQL
+-MySQL

 ==== Software And Tools Required ======
 : MySQL